GenesysCloudBlueprints/aws-lex-kendra/README.md

 1. Click **Start Chat** to test your Lex-Kendra chatbot solution.
 2. Type in test questions to trigger a specific bot response.

 To help formulate test questions to elicit a specific response, you can use the AWS console to examine the Kendra_Search_Intent and also the .CSV file you uploaded to the S3 bucket.
-See the sample questions below for examples.
+See the sample questions below for examples of a standard Lex response and a response from a Kendra interaction.

 **Sample Question 1**